Postmedia Place Sustainability

 Other waste initiatives we’ve been involved in are as follows:

-To date, we have already established energy-efficiency measures (EEM), have completed an ASHRAE Level 2 audit, and have installed real-time monitoring on the main Toronto hydrometer – something we also plan to do for natural gas.
+With the help of our Energy Management Consultants – Energy@Work Inc. to date, we have completed an ASHRAE Level 2 audit, identified fourteen energy-efficiency measures (EEM) - most of which have been implemented, registered with the OPSaver Program (May 2018), installed real-time monitoring on the main Toronto hydrometer, and host monthly energy management and OPSaver meetings to track and monitor our performance – something we also plan to do for natural gas.

-With the measures we have implemented so far (since 2015), we have reduced our overall energy consumption by 6%.
-We plan to continue improving our buildings’ performance, carrying out continuous improvements that meet the stringent requirements set out by OpSaver.
+With the EEMs we have implemented so far (since 2015), have reduced our overall energy consumption by 6%.
+We plan to continue improving our buildings’ performance, carrying out continuous improvements that meet the stringent requirements set out by OPSaver.
 This will provide additional benefits to our tenants by tackling ever-rising energy costs.